callchain/calld/src/call/overlay/README.md

 ## Introduction

-The _Ripple payment network_ consists of a collection of _peers_ running **calld**.
+The _Call payment network_ consists of a collection of _peers_ running **calld**.
 Each peer maintains multiple outgoing connections and optional incoming connections to other peers.
 These connections are made over both the public Internet and private local area networks.
 This network defines a